Get answers to commonly asked questions about our practice at Midwifery and Women’s Health Care.

 Q: What if I have a complication during my pregnancy?

 A: At Midwifery and Women’s Health Care, we have a close collaborative relationship with an obstetrician, Owen Bell, MD.
-We meet regularly to review charts, and both he and his call group are available 24 hours a day to consult or collaborate, should complications arise.
-Should care be transferred to a physician during labor or birth, the midwives will remain involved in your care in a supportive role.
+We have a excellent working relationship with a group of OBGYNs that are available for consultation 24 hours a day.
+In the rare instance that care should be transferred to a physician during labor or birth, the midwives will remain involved in your care in a supportive role.

 Q: WHAT IF I HAVE A CONCERN OUTSIDE OF NORMAL OFFICE HOURS?